Avni-gr/Tindog/README.md

-TinDog Starting Files
-# PhotoMart- a platform dedicated to the art and passion of photography.
-PhotoMart is a project crafted with HTML, CSS, and JavaScript to showcase and celebrate the beauty of photography.
-Whether you're an aspiring photographer looking for inspiration or a seasoned pro wanting to share your work, this platform provides a space to appreciate and explore the world through the lens.
+# TinDog- Connecting Paws and Hearts 🐾❤️
+The pawfect platform for dog owners to connect and arrange playdates for their furry friends!
+Tindog is a simple yet charming web application designed to facilitate social connections among dog enthusiasts in your area.

 ## Overview